Stalking the Elusive Retained Recruiter

 Being Transactional in Your Dealings

-Another way to blow it with a retained recruiter to be transactional.
+Another way to blow it with a retained recruiter is to be transactional.
 Retained recruiters recruit top performers.
-Consequently, the executives we present deserve their jobs for which we recruited them.
-However, in most cases, the candidate would not have been hired if it weren’t for us.
 As arbiters of great talent, we identify, calibrate, and advocate for the candidates we place – that means behind closed doors we frequently go to bat for you.
+The simple truth is hiring executives frequently do not want to move forward with a candidate due to some concern that does not have a bearing on that person’s ability to be successful in the job.
+In other words, many executives would not have been hired if it weren’t for us.

 Gassing Off the Retained Recruiter Who Got You the Job